owagner/hm2mqtt/README.md

 The topics generated and accepted are of the form

-`prefix/channel/datapoint`
+`prefix/function/channel/datapoint`

+The *function* is _status_ for published status reports and _set_ for inbound change requests.

 The *channel* is either the raw address or a name resolved by querying the ReGa.

 Note that incoming messages are accepted on both the symbolic and the address channel name.

 A special topic is *prefix/connected*.
-It holds a boolean value which denotes whether the adapter is currently running.
-It's set to false on disconnect using a MQTT will.
+It holds an enum value which denotes whether the adapter is currently running and connected to HM.
+It's set to 0 on disconnect using a MQTT will.

 Homematic Data types